 Notes

-There are two methods to cook potatoes.
-The first method involves peeling and dicing the potatoes, then boiling them in salted water until they are almost fork-tender.
-Once cooked, drain the water and cool the potatoes until they are just warm.
-Alternatively, you can boil the potatoes with their skins on, then wait until they are cool enough to handle before peeling and chopping them.
-You can choose to dice the potatoes into small or large pieces, depending on your preference, but it’s essential to ensure that they are cut into uniform sizes.
+There are two methods I prefer to cook the potatoes for potato salad.
+The first method is to peel and dice the potatoes, then boil them in salted water until they are almost fork-tender.
+Once cooked, drain the water and cool the potatoes until they are just warm before adding to the recipe.
+The second method is to boil the potatoes with their skins on, then wait until they are cool enough to handle before peeling and chopping them.

 - Prep Time: 30 minutes